 But the seamless transition is important for another reason: The smooth transition between close-up and far-away viewing avoids the “image jump” that people experience with bifocals or trifocals.
 This is where objects abruptly change in clarity and apparent position as your eyes move across the prescriptions in the lens.

 These all-in-one glasses have a learning curve.
 Without a visible line to guide you, you'll have to train yourself to look out of the correct portion of the lens for the task you’re performing.
 You’ll need to train your eyes to look through the top (distance) portion of the lens while walking.
-If you're walking up stairs and look down through the lower portion of the lens, your feet may appear larger than they are.
+For example, if you're walking up stairs and look down through the lower portion of the lens, your feet may appear larger than they are.

 Progressive lenses can also cause peripheral distortion when moving your eyes from side to side.
 During the learning period, you may feel off-balance or even nauseated from looking through the wrong section of the lens.